kfung010/muonTruck/README.md

 cd build
 cmake ..  # Need to configure+build again if you change the source files or add new files make
-./muonTruck    # Or ./muonTruck runMultiMuon.mac to run in batch mode
+./muonTruck    # Or ./muonTruck_multithread runMultiMuon.mac to run in batch mode and multithread mode
 ```

 ## Lxplus